Representative Matters: National Validation

 A Singularity, Validated in a Roughly Estimated $4,000,000,000 of Cases First-Chaired in the Federal-Court “Crucible”

 • Tom’s name appears as counsel, almost always in a first-chair capacity, in more than 60 reported federal trial-court and appellate opinions.
 He has first-chaired, or directly supervised, perhaps 250 tax cases in federal trial and appellate courts across the Nation, including many cases directly controlling over $100 million in tax and interest.
-See the page entitled “Geographic Areas Served,” and then ask: Can any other PNW tax attorney claim experience having this reach and breadth?
+No attorney in the Pacific Northwest can make even half of this claim.

 • First-chaired Charleston Area Medical Center et al. v.
 United States, 940 F.3d 1362 (Fed.
 Cir.
 2019).
 Sought class-action certification on behalf of about 290 incorporated, tax-exempt teaching hospitals that were systematically paid a lower, non-standard rate of interest on refunds of employer-portion FICA tax made under the IRS’s 2010 global concession respecting FICA taxation of medical-resident stipends.
 The suit sought to recover from the IRS an estimated $400 to $600 million dollars in additional statutory interest on behalf of members of the proposed class.
 Tom was the only attorney in the nation to have handled this type of suit.